kyauy/WGS/README.md

 #### NGS data processing

-PacBio data have been aligned with minimap2 in hg38 and SV calling have been made with pbsv2.
+PacBio data have been aligned with minimap2 in hg38, SV calling have been made with pbsv2 and SNV calling with samtools mpileup.
-Illumina data have been aligned with BWA-mem in hg38 and SV calling have been made with Manta, Lumpy and Delly.
+Illumina data have been aligned with BWA-mem in hg38, SV calling have been made with Manta, Lumpy and Delly and SNV calling have been made with xAtlas.

-#### Filter CNVs

-According to CLAMMS, deletions must satisfy no heterozygous SNPs and at least one homozygous SNP are called in the CNV region.
-Duplications at least one heterozygous SNP is called in the CNV region and the average allele balance across all heterozygous SNPs in the region is in the range [0.611,0.723], corresponding to the 15th and 85th percentiles of inlier duplication calls.

 Get clean SNV calling from Illumina Novaseq WGS :
 ```